commissioned in March 1918 and was Vice Admiral Sir Roger Keyes Flag Ship for the raid on Zeebrugge 22-3 April.

 was patrolling off Trevose Head, near Padstow on the north coast of

 Cornwall, under the command of Cdr.
 Denys Rayner, she was hit in the

 stern by an acoustic torpedo, a GNAT, fired by U-413 which zeroed in on the noise of her propeller screws.
-She sank in minutes, with the loss of over half her crew.
+She sank in minutes, with the loss of 66 of her crew.

-Former Full Members of the V & W Destroyer Assoociation J. Begg (Ormskirk), Lt Cdr D. Harries RN (Bath), T. Miller (Scarborough), T. Whale (New Milns, Ayrshire).
+Former Full Members of the V & W Destroyer Assoociation who served in HMS Warwick J. Begg (Ormskirk), Lt Cdr D. Harries RN (Bath), T. Miller (Scarborough), T. Whale (New Milns, Ayrshire).

 The Raid on Zeebrugge in 1918